How to Raise a Grievance at Work: A Practical Guide

 - Problems with flexible working requests

-Safety, wellbeing, and adjustments
+Safety, Wellbeing, and Adjustments

 - Health and safety concerns not being addressed